codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-onelogin.md

     max-width="30%"
     %}

-### Configure SSO for OneLogin in CSDP
+### Configure SSO for OneLogin in Codefresh

-1. In the CSDP UI, go to [Single Sign-On](https://g.codefresh.io/2.0/account-settings/single-sign-on){:target="\_blank"}.
+1. In the Codefresh UI, go to [Single Sign-On](https://g.codefresh.io/2.0/account-settings/single-sign-on){:target="\_blank"}.
 1. Select **+ Add Single Sign-On** and then select **OneLogin**.

     {% include image.html
   lightbox="true"
   file="/images/administration/sso/onelogin/sso-csdp-onelogin.png"
   url="/images/administration/sso/onelogin/sso-csdp-onelogin.png"
-  alt="SSO settings for OneLogin in CSDP" caption="SSO settings for OneLogin in CSDP" max-width="30%"
+  alt="SSO settings for OneLogin in Codefresh" caption="SSO settings for OneLogin in Codefresh" max-width="30%"
   %}

 {:start="2"}
 1. Enter the following:
   * **Client Name**: For auto-generation, leave empty.
-CSDP generates the client name once you save the settings.
+Codefresh generates the client name once you save the settings.
   * **Display Name**: Friendly SSO name (arbitrary).
   * **Client ID**: The Client ID you copied from OneLogin.
   * **Client Secret**: The Client Secret you copied from OneLogin.